Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type

-\begin{proof} {In view of Theorem 3.3 the case $M = S^2$ is trivially satisfied.
-Hence let's assume $M$ is any Riemann surface different from $S^2$.} By general theory we have for every $g\in\pi_1(M)$ and all $\lambda\in S^1$ on the universal cover $\tilde{M}$ the equations:
+\begin{proof} {In view of Theorem 3.6 the case $M = S^2$ is trivially satisfied.
+Hence let us assume $M$ is any Riemann surface different from $S^2$.} By general theory we have for every $g\in\pi_1(M)$ and all $\lambda\in S^1$ on the universal cover $\tilde{M}$ the equations:

-for some maps $K(g,z): \tilde{M} \rightarrow K $, $ W_+ (g,z,\lambda), \ L_+(g,z,\lambda): \tilde{M}\rightarrow \Lambda^+ G^{\C}_{\sigma}$, and $\chi(g,\lambda)\in\Lambda G_{\sigma}$.
+for some maps $K(g,z,\bar{z}): \tilde{M} \rightarrow K $, $ W_+ (g,z,\bar{z},\lambda), \ L_+(g,z,\bar{z},\lambda): \tilde{M}\rightarrow \Lambda^+ G^{\C}_{\sigma}$, and $\chi(g,\lambda)\in\Lambda G_{\sigma}$.
 Therefore (1) implies (2), (3) and (4).

-``(2) $\Rightarrow$ (1)": From the assumption we obtain $F(g.z,\lambda)= F(z,\lambda)\tilde{K}(g,z)$.
+``(2) $\Rightarrow$ (1)": From the assumption we obtain $F(g.z,\overline{g.z},\lambda)= F(z,\bar{z},\lambda)\tilde{K}(g,z,\bar{z})$.
 This shows Since $\mathcal{F}\equiv F\mod K$, this equation implies

 When $\mathcal{F}$ is full, $\chi(g,\lambda)=e$ follows.

 ``(4) $\Rightarrow$ (2)": If $F_-$ is defined on $M$, then $F_-(g.z,\lambda)=F_-(z,\lambda)$ for all $g\in \pi_1(M)$, $\lambda\in S^1.$ But then $F=F_-F_+$ satisfies